 In addition to the usual information, this forecast also includes the expected total precipitation in millimeters over the next 3 hours, the total cloud cover as a percentage and the mean sea level pressure (red for high values, blue for low).

 XCWeather can generate forecasts for towns and postcodes across most of the continent or you can specify a grid reference in decimal degrees for locations away from towns or over the sea (e.g. 50.07,-5.7)

-Forecast Weather MapsTo view a map of the forecast wind conditions, click on the Forecast tab at the top of the screen.
-To change the forecast time, move your mouse to the right of the map and select a date and time from the calendar that appears.
-You can also use the 'Next' and 'Previous' buttons to advance one step at a time.
+Forecast Weather MapsTo view a maps of the forecast conditions, click on the Forecast Maps tab at the top of the screen.
+To change the forecast time, move your mouse to the right of the map and select a date and time from the calendar.
+You can also use the 'Next' and 'Previous' buttons to advance in 3 hour increments.

 To see a detailed forecast for a location, place your mouse over an arrow in just the same way as you do on the observation maps.
 You can then click on an arrow to move to the next forecast map in the sequence.

-To select a different map type use the buttons in the right hand panel.
+To select a different map type use the tabs above the map.